syscaller-dev/app-volume-control/README.md

 # application volume control
-Small Background Script to control the volume specified applications on your windows PC with the volume wheel on your keyboard.
+Small Background Script to control the volume of specified applications on your windows PC with the volume wheel on your keyboard.

 ## Install
 ### Install Python